NHL 25 Reveal Trailer

 Production Company: Electronic Arts

-Here are some shots from the shoot and hopefully this won’t be the final time we work this way:
+Here are some shots from the set — hopefully, this won’t be the last time we take this approach: